keigezellig/fruitHAP/README.md

 *Starting/stopping the FruitHAP service:*

-The fruitHAP service is controlled by the excellent [Supervisor](http://supervisord.org/) daemon.
+The FruitHAP service is controlled by the excellent [Supervisor](http://supervisord.org/) daemon.

 To start/stop/restart: